bitcoinwspectrum/bitcoinwspectrum/README.md

 with some v0.13.2 updates and Dash / PIVX core v0.12.1 BIP38 Encryption/Decryption of Private Keys.

-BWS is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
+BWS 2.0 is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
 - Anonymized transactions using coin mixing technology, we call it _Xend_.
 - Fast transactions featuring guaranteed zero confirmation transactions (_SwiftTX_).
-- Current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 50000 BWS.
+- Current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 50000 BWS 2.0

 More information at [https://bitcoinwspectrum.com](https://bitcoinwspectrum.om/)